blaynem/craigslist-searcher/README.md

 Redux is one crazy beast.
 It's taken a lot of trying to figure out exactly how it works, but I'm starting to get the grasp on it.
 Thankfully watching a ton of redux videos has given me enough information to have a better grasp on it.

+## Bugs

+- If you change the state you want to search, but do not click to change the city, it will not update correctly. i.e. I would like to search boulder colorado.
+On initial load State: alabama, city: auburn.
+If I change the state to colorado, boulder is the first city.
+I didn't actually have to click and change to boulder. so now if you press search, it will be the previous city, auburn.
+- Similar bug for category/subcategory.
+Will need to find a way to make it switch to the first item.

 ## Thanks
 Also thanks to everyone in the Reactiflux discord chat who helped.